dmcaulay/django_online_migration/README.md

 ## Notes

 The first iteration of this tool has a somewhat crude interface that will be cleaned up in future releases.
-It was originally inspired by (github.com/soundcloud/lhm)[https://github.com/soundcloud/lhm] and plans to work seamlessly with Django migrations similar to the way lhm works with ActiveRecord and Rails migrations.
+It was originally inspired by [github.com/soundcloud/lhm](https://github.com/soundcloud/lhm) and the intention is to work seamlessly with Django migrations similar to the way lhm works with ActiveRecord and Rails migrations.

 ## TODO